A Cluster Ranking Model for Full Anaphora Resolution: System architecture

 where $s(i,j)$\footnote{We follow \newcite{lee2018higher} and use $i$ to indicate the anaphor and $j$ for the antecedent.} is a scoring function between a mention $N_i$ and a set of possible assignments $j \in \{\epsilon, C^m_{i-1}\}$:

 and $s_\epsilon(i)$ is the probability that $\hat{N}_i$ does \textit{not} belongs to any of the previous clusters $C^m_{i-1}$.
 To use a scoring function for $\epsilon$ instead of a constant 0 (used by \newcite{lee2018higher}) gives us the flexibility to extend the function for handing more detailed types of $\epsilon$, such as non-referring. $s_m(i)$ is the mention score that has been used to rank the candidate mentions. $s_c(j)$ is the cluster score computed from the mention scores that belongs to the cluster. $s_{mc}(i,j)$ is a pairwise score between $i_{th}$ mention $\hat{N}_i$ and $j_{th}$ partial cluster of $C^j_{i-1}$.
-To implement the cluster ranking model we use an attention mechanism \cite{bahdanau2014neural} to assign a salience to each of the mentions.
-We compute the cluster score $s_c(j)$ and the cluster representation ($C^{j^*}_{i-1}$) (for computing $s_{mc}(i,j)$), by mention scores/representations and with consideration of the mention salience.
+To implement the cluster ranking model we use an attention function $a(m)$ \cite{bahdanau2014neural} to assign an importance to each of the mentions.
+We compute the cluster score $s_c(j)$ and the cluster representation ($C^{j^*}_{i-1}$) (for computing $s_{mc}(i,j)$), by mention scores/representations and with consideration of mention importance.
 More precisely, we compute the scores as follows: